TIBCOSoftware/snappydata/docs/reference/sql_reference/set-isolation.md

 <a id="set-isolation-description"></a>
 ## Description

-The supported isolation levels in SnappyData are NONE, READ COMMITTED, READ UNCOMMITTED, and REPEATABLE READ.
-The READ UNCOMMITTED level is implicitly upgraded to READ COMMITTED.
+The supported isolation levels in SnappyData are NONE, READ COMMITTED and REPEATABLE READ.

 Isolation level NONE indicates no transactional behavior.
 The RESET clause corresponds to the NONE isolation level.